DaniCid/dbabarro-final/README.md

 ## WIREFRAMES

-As a wireframe for this project I decided to make an early demo on simple html/css, to make sure that i liked the design and everything was lining up.
+As a wireframe for this project, I decided to make an early demo on simple HTML/CSS to ensure that I liked the design and that everything was lining up.

 - **Header**: ![Wireframe-Header](https://user-images.githubusercontent.com/109437140/208704629-9eab91ce-e711-422e-bc46-5bdec22aa904.jpg)
 - **Home**: ![Wireframe-General](https://user-images.githubusercontent.com/109437140/208703184-78fc5fdd-2c2a-4656-aa0f-28e7097488f7.jpg)